geckoanton/PendulumFractals/README.md

 <img src="lyapunov.png" width="512" alt="Flip Fractal">

 A similar method was used to generate the Lyapunov exponent image above (i.e. each pixel corresponds to a starting angle of each pendulum arm).
 However this time two separate double pendulums were simulated for each pixel where one slightly differs in its starting position from the other.
-The rate at wich the two pendulums diverge determines the pixels color from smallest divergence to greates in: black, blue, green, yellow, orange, red.
+The rate at which the two pendulums diverge determines the pixels color from smallest divergence to greates in: black, blue, green, yellow, orange, red.